 Nature of Program: The Department wants to make American communities stronger and build a safer nation.
 The Good Neighbor Next Door initiative promotes these goals by encouraging persons whose daily professional responsibilities represent a nexus to the needs of the community to purchase and live in homes in these communities.
-This initiative makes homes in revitalization areas available to law enforcement officers, teachers, firefighters, and emergency medical technicians.
+This initiative makes homes in designated revitalization areas available to law enforcement officers, teachers, firefighters, and emergency medical technicians prior to the homes being listed for sale to other purchasers.
 Each year, HUD sells a limited number of properties from its inventory at a 50 percent discount from the list price to eligible persons in the above professions.
 To make these homes even more affordable, eligible participants may apply for an FHA-insured mortgage with a downpayment of only \$100.
-Because homes sold through this initiative are located in revitalization areas, there may be additional assistance from state or local government sources.
 If the home needs repairs, the purchaser may also use FHA's Section 203(k) mortgage program.
-The Section 203(k) program provides financing for both the purchase of the home and cost of needed repairs.
+See Rehabilitation Loan Mortgage Insurance (Section 203(k)) section.